harisankar-krishna-swamy/django_hmac_authentication/README.md

 * Supports `HMAC-SHA512`, `HMAC-SHA384`, `HMAC-SHA256`
 * HMAC secret can be created with management command or obtained with a configured url
 * Supports Javascript and Python clients for programmatic access
+* Optional configuration to auto revoke keys after N failed attempts to authenticate

 New feature
-* Optional configuration to auto revoke keys after N failed attempts to authenticate
+* Optional `HMAC_EXPIRES_IN` configurtation.
+If set HMAC key will expire after interval.

 >Built on Debian, KDE and CI/CD on GitLab
 # 1. Install